 How to Obtain Service Under this Warranty

-For International Customers: Contact the Strymon dealer from which the product was purchased from in order to arrange warranty repair service.
+For Customers Outside the USA and Canada: Contact the Strymon dealer from which the product was purchased from in order to arrange warranty repair service.

 Your warranty is valid in the region of purchase.
 For example, if you buy your product in Japan, any service-related issues will need to be handled in Japan.
-Only products purchased in the United States can be repaired in the United States.
+Products purchased in the United States can only be repaired in the United States.